stopipv/isdi/README.md

 ## Installing ISDi :computer:

-Right now, ISDi currently only supports **macOS and Linux** natively.
+Right now, ISDi currently only natively supports **macOS and Linux**.
 If you are using a Windows device, you can use the Windows Subsystem for Linux 2
 (WSL2), which can be installed by following [these instructions](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 After this, follow the remaining instructions as a Linux user would, cloning/running ISDi inside the Linux container of your choice.